 The Basics of Chime

 The accounts are FDIC-insured.
-They have features that millennials have come to expect, including no monthly minimums or fees, no overdraft fees, and plenty of fee-free ATMs.
+They have features that millennials have come to expect, including no monthly minimums or fees, no membership fees, and plenty of fee-free ATMs.*

 That all sounds pretty standard, right?
 So, what sets Chime apart from other free online banking options?